-1. What are the benefits of neighbourhood shops?

-Shops in the neighbour hood ar e usef ul in many ways:

-- (i) They are near our home and we can go there on any day of the week. - (ii) These shops also provide goods on credit.
+1. benefits of neig Shops in the neighbourhood are useful in many ways: (i) They are near our home and we can go there on any day of the week. Ū ay or the w /eeк. (ii) These sh hops also provid e youas on cree л т.